Interlibrary Loan Menu

 Books, articles, government documents, dissertations, DVDs, CDs, VHS tapes-- just about anything that is owned by another library can be requested through Interlibrary Loan.
 To see what is owned by other libraries, search the WorldCat Database.

 Please note: If your item is a book available through PASCAL Delivers, you will receive an ILL cancellation notice and a PASCAL Delivers request will be placed for you.
 Your book should arrive in 3-5 business days, which is faster than ILL.
-You may check the status of your PASCAL Delivers request in your My Library account.
+You may check the status of your PASCAL Delivers request in your My Library Account page.

 Some materials are USUALLY NOT AVAILABLE from other libraries.
 These include but are not limited to: